 Seeley Lake is one of the most picturesque locations and is a favorite spot for fishing, boating, and other water activities.
 On the lake, you will find several boat rentals and boat ramps.
 There are also a few excellent accommodations close to the lake.

 Furthermore, the forestry service runs three different campsites close to the water.
 Not just that, you will find a swimming area, a beach, and around 30 camping spaces at the Seeley Lake Campground.
-However, if you don’t feel like pitching a tent, you can choose to stay in the lodges near the lake.
+However, if you don’t feel like pitching a tent, you can stay in the lodges near the lake.

 11. Echo Lake